 Rehm is the author of four best-selling autobiographical books: Finding My Voice (Knopf, 1999), in which she describes her childhood, marriage, career and voice disorder; Toward Commitment: A Dialogue about Marriage (Knopf, 2002), a deeply personal book co-authored with her husband, John; Life with Maxie (Gibbs Smith, 2010), a lighthearted story about her dog; and her most recent book, On My Own (Knopf, 2016), a moving story about the death of her husband of over 54 years and her struggle to reconstruct her life without him.

 Rehm’s loyal connection to WAMU 88.5 and American University was recognized in 2007 when she was invited to receive an honorary degree and deliver the College of Arts and Sciences commencement speech.
 “I feel fortunate to have spent so many years in public broadcasting under the aegis of this fine University,” she told the graduates.
 “Our goals have been one and the same: to expand horizons, and to promote a deeper understanding of the world around us.”
 She has also been awarded honorary degrees from Virginia Theological Seminary, Washington College, McDaniel College, and Shepherd University.

 Rehm is a director emerita of the PEN/Faulkner Foundation and a trustee emerita of McDaniel College in Westminster, Md.

 Diane Rehm lives in Washington D.C.
 She was married to her beloved late husband, John Rehm, for 54 years.
 In 2017, she married John Hagedorn, a retired Lutheran Minister.
-She has two children and four grandchildren.
+She has two children and two grandchildren.